5 - Nucleic Acid Structure

-- Adenine forms two hydrogen bonds with thymine; guanine forms three hydrogen bonds with cytosine.
+- Adenine forms two hydrogen bonds with thymine within the center of the DNA molecule; guanine forms three hydrogen bonds with cytosine.
 These interactions are called base pairing.

 Watson and Crick also proposed a mechanism by which the DNA double helix could be copied prior to cell division (semi-conservative replication).
 We will examine the process of semi-conservative replication in Part 6.

 - What was the contribution of Watson and Crick to the discovery of DNA structure?

 - What was the contribution of Franklin and Wilkins?

 Watson and Crick showed that the two phosphate-sugar backbones within DNA are found on the outside of the DNA molecule, directly exposed to water within the cell (see figure 5.9).
 Hydrogen bonds are formed between pairs of nitrogenous bases, called base pairs (bp), located in the interior of the double-helix.
 Adenine always forms two hydrogen bonds with thymine and guanine always forms three hydrogen bonds with cytosine.
 This relationship between nitrogenous bases is called the AT/GC rule or Chargaff’s rule.
 Thus, the nitrogenous bases in one strand of DNA are complementary to the nitrogenous bases in the other strand.
 Because of these hydrogen bonding interactions, DNA sequences with a higher proportion of GC base pairs are more stable than DNA molecules that are rich in AT base pairs.

 There are 10 base pairs per complete turn of the DNA double helix.
 Every turn is 3.4 nm in length, meaning that each base pair within the DNA double helix is separated by 0.34 nm.
 The DNA double helix is 2 nm wide.